yashasvi-ranawat/ClusGeo2.0/README.md

 Select a .xyz File: au40cu40.xyz
 Select distance from atom type1: 1.9
-Select distance from atom type2(ignore if only one atom): 1.8 Pic a buble size . \n This will determine the surface.  make sure to check if the surface was defined correctly afterwards. \n If too large, it might ignore valleys, if too small, it will create a bubble inside and think that there is a surface there.[2.0 - ]: 2.5
+Select distance from atom type2(ignore if only one atom): 1.8 Pic a buble size .
+This will determine the surface.  make sure to check if the surface was defined correctly afterwards.
+If too large, it might ignore valleys, if too small, it will create a bubble inside and think that there is a surface there.[2.0 - ]: 2.5
 Select Atom Types.e.x. type "Au Cu" but without the quotations: Au Cu